smithy-lang/smithy/docs/source/spec/core.rst

 *Shapes* are instances of *types* that describe the structure of an API.
 :ref:`Traits <traits>` can be applied to shapes to describe custom facets of the shape.
 Shapes are defined inside of :ref:`namespaces <namespaces>`.
-Shape definitions always start with the type name of the shape followed by the name of the shape.
+Shape definitions in the IDL always start with the type name of the shape followed by the name of the shape.

 .. _simple-types: